 How to compare Emirates credit cards

 - Earn rate.
-Look at the number of points per £1 spent and your average spending to help you work out the value of a card.
+Look at the number of points per £1 spent and your average spending to help you work out the card’s value.
 Remember to also consider the conversion rate if you’re looking at cards that let you transfer rewards points to Skywards Miles.

 - Interest rate.
-Pay attention to the rate of interest charged for purchases if you think you’ll carry a balance on your credit card because interest fees can easily outweigh the value of rewards.
+Pay attention to the rate of interest charged for purchases if you think you’ll carry a balance on your credit card because interest fees can easily outweigh the reward value.
 If you habitually pay off your monthly balances, interest rates may not be such a major factor.

 - Annual fee.
 The annual fees for rewards cards differ quite wildly from card to card.
-Make sure that these costs don’t outweigh the value you get from your rewards by considering your average spending and the number of points/miles that will give you each month and year.
+Make sure that these costs don’t outweigh the value you get from your rewards by considering your average spending and the number of points or miles that will give you each month and year.

 - Other benefits.
-Depending on the card you choose, you could get access to perks including complimentary insurance, airport lounge access, travel credit and personal concierge services.
-While these extras can add value to the card, make sure you consider whether or not you’ll use them to decide if they’re worth it for you.
+Depending on the card you choose, you could get access to perks, including complimentary insurance, airport lounge access, travel credit and personal concierge services.
+While these extras can add value to the card, consider whether you’ll use them to decide if they’re worth it for you.

 - Other costs.
-If you plan to use your credit card overseas, be aware that foreign transaction fees usually apply (they’re typically around 3%).
+If you plan to use your credit card overseas, foreign transaction fees usually apply (they’re typically around 3%).
 Other potential costs include cash advance fees (that’s when you withdraw cash using a credit card, which is generally best avoided).

 How to apply for an Emirates credit card